mplb99/Eryndor/content/03 - Groups and Factions/Druidic Circles/The Dark Druids.md

 tags:
 ---
 ## Overview
 A druidic circle focussed on death and decay.
-They are from .
+They are from near [[Dalir]].
 ## Leadership

 ## Members